slavc/misc/README.md

 Tone generator (selectable waveform and frequency).
 ### unixtime.c
 Convert a time_t value into a human readable date.
+### vkhwinfo
+Display information about supported devices from Vulkan API point-of-view.
 ### WebScreenStream
 Start up an HTTP server which serves a "stream" of fullscreen screenshots with an interval of ~500ms.